gabriellegall/dbt_netsuite/README.md

 ...

 # Business requirements
-The first use case identified by the client is a monitoring of the sales pipeline, which is defined by the invoices, sales orders and opportunities transaction types in NetSuite.
+The first use case identified by the client is a monitoring of the sales pipeline, which is defined by the aggregation of invoices, open sales orders and open opportunities in NetSuite.
+The list of applicable statuses to define 'open' sales orders and opportunities is provided by the client.

 ## Input sources

 ### Transactions
-In NetSuite, transactions are recorded at two levels :
+In NetSuite, all transactions are recorded at two levels :
 1. transaction, which can be understood as the document header.
 2. transaction_line, which can be understood as the document details.